SvenWesterbeek/DeHNSSo/README.md

 The base flow data for this case is an interpolated version of DNS results calculated using INCA (see Hickel and Adams (2008) and Hickel _et al._(2014)).
 This data was kindly provided by J. Casacuberta who performed a full DNS simulation for this problem in J. Casacuberta _et al._ (2022).
 This data was adjusted to fit DeHNSSo's input format.
 The raw DNS data can be found [here](https://PLACEHOLDER).

 ### Nonlinear mode ensemble, reference data, and ramping
-The stability of this flow problem is assessed linearly ($N=1$, $M=0$) too as a nonlinear simulation would be too involved.
+The stability of this flow problem is assessed linearly ($N=1$, $M=0$).
 Given that the problem is assessed linearly, no ramping was necessary.
 Only the fundamental CFI, characterized by $\beta = 0.18$ is introduced at the inflow as the solution to the local eigenvalue problem.
 The reference data is full transitional DNS data calculated using INCA provided by J. Casacuberta.

 # License<a id="license"></a>